 Now we’ve quashed the rumours, you have a greater understanding of what choosing a lifetime mortgage actually means and its impact on you and your loved ones.
 And you can make a more educated decision about whether it’s right for you.

 Before you decide

-When you do contact us, we’ll ask a few eligibility questions before passing you to an independent financial adviser firm.
-They’ll give you personalised advice on our lifetime mortgage products.
+When you get in touch with us, we’ll ask a few eligibility questions before passing you to an equity release adviser.
+They’ll give you personalised advice on our lifetime mortgage.
 They’ll also consider other options which are open to you and whether equity release is right for you.
 If you decide to go ahead, you’ll also need to take legal advice.